rimanshu11/book-management-system/README.md

      - **Descending Order**: Alphabetically from Z to A.
    - The sorting can be applied using the dropdown menu under the "Sort by Title" section.

+8. **Pagination**
+- Books are displayed in a paginated format for easy navigation when there are many books.
+- Users can navigate through pages to view more books instead of loading all at once, improving performance.
+- Pagination controls allow users to move between pages of books.

 # Setup Instruction